-The key difference between RTV and silicone is that RTV is a general term for room temperature vulcanizing silicone, whereas silicone is a sulfur-containing polymer material.
+The key difference between RTV and silicone is that RTV is a general term for room temperature vulcanizing silicone, whereas silicone is a polymer material having repeating units of siloxane.

 RTV stands for room temperature vulcanizing.
 More precisely, RTV is a general term we use to refer to “RTV silicone” which is a type of silicone rubber which dries at room temperature.

 The term RTV stands for room temperature vulcanizing.
 Mainly, the term is used along with silicone as “room temperature vulcanizing silicone” because RTV silicone is a rubber polymer that dries at room temperature.

 Moreover, the RTV silicone is made from a two-component system, which has a base and a curative.
 Also, this rubber material is available in a range of hardness, which varies from soft to medium.
 Besides, the silicone rubber is first mixed with a curing agent or a vulcanizing agent to produce this material.
 As the catalyst, manufacturers commonly use either platinum or tin containing compounds such as dibutyltin dilaurate.